-Kelp forests are submerged forests or zones that have high concentrations of the brown seaweeds that are known as kelps.
+Kelp forests are submerged forests or zones that have high concentrations of brown seaweed (or kelp).
 Kelp forests are regarded as one of the world’s most vibrant and fruitful ecosystems.
-The forests exist all over widely ranging from the temperate oceans to those in the Polar Regions.
-Recent discoveries have been made of kelp forests existing in tropical zones such as in Ecuador.
+The forests exist all over the world, from temperate oceans to Polar Regions.

 The forests serve important benefits to human beings and marine life due to their diversity in functionality and structure.
-This crucial importance is despite the fact that kelp is not the most diverse in terms of taxonomy.
+This crucial importance is in spite of the fact that kelp is not the most diverse in terms of taxonomy.
 In the optimal conditions, it is possible for the forests to grow up to 18 inches in one day.

 Importance Of Kelp Forests

 The most apparent significance is the provision of shelter, food, and protection for hundreds of marine species such as fish.
 The thick blades of the plants provide the perfect hiding spots from predators.
 Some of the animals using the cover include snowy egrets, cormorants, gulls, terns, sea lions, sea otters, whales, seals, and others.